The City of Mantua Refuge

 A note, the only trace of the missing on Rosa

-AOSTA – Searches resumed this morning for the four Mountaineers from Mantova who have been missing since Sunday in the Monte Rosa range during a ski-mountaineering trip.
+AOSTA — The search resumed this morning for the four climbers from Mantua who have been missing since Sunday in the Monte Rosa massif during a ski mountaineering trip.
 The four: Ugo Scalori, 39, a lawyer, married and father of two daughters; Sergio Donati, 54, a chemist, a former Montedison executive* Giorgio Begnozzi, a merchant, 41, vice president of the Cai di Mantova, married and father of a 12-year-old boy; and Vincenzo Zanotti, 33, owner of a large farm, had left Sunday from the Gnifetti hut in the Upper Gressoney Valley and reached the Quintino Sella hut in the adjacent Ayas Valley during the day.
 It is certain that the small group had brought the hike to an end: a note from them was found Monday afternoon at the “Sella” by guides who had left Champoluc and Oressoney as soon as the alarm had been sounded that the climbers had not returned.
-In the note, the four explained that they had decided to return by the same route to Gressoney because of bad weather.
+In the note, the four explained that they had decided to return to Gressoney via the same route due to bad weather.

 g. g